 All you have to do is plug your phone charging cord into the USB port on the bottom of the Bivystick.
 Your phone will automatically charge.
 But don’t worry, you will not drain the Bivystick battery completely.
 It will always reserve about 20% of the battery to ensure you have enough to get a message or an SOS out.
 We do recommend keeping your Bivystick as charged up as possible just in case you find yourself in a situation where you need to communicate.

 Hopefully you’re okay, but if you are hitting SOS, chances are that something has hit the fan.
-Once it is pushed, a message with your profile and location info is sent to GEOS, a global emergency dispatch.
+Once it is pushed, a message with your profile and location info is sent to Global Rescue, a global emergency dispatch.
 They will then coordinate communication with local emergency services and put them in contact with you via text message over the Bivystick.
 They will also notify your emergency contacts to let them know you have activated your SOS.

 Credits and Cost